 Steps to learn web development basics:

-- Basics: How websites work, front-end vs back-end, using a code editor
+- Learn the basics of how websites work, front-end vs back-end, and using a code editor

-- Tools: Package managers, build tools, version control
+- Learn tools: package managers, build tools, version control

-- Back-end basics: Servers and databases, programming language
+- Learn back-end basics: servers and databases, programming languages

 I recommend doing Steps 1, 2, and 3 in order.
 Then, depending on whether you want to focus on more front-end or back-end, you can do steps 4a or 4b in any order.

 I personally think it’s good idea for front-end web developers to know at least a bit of back-end, and vice versa.
 At the very least, learning the basics of both will help you figure out if you like front-end or back-end web development better 🙂

 Here’s a helpful infographic showing you all the steps in the roadmap to learn web development as a beginner!

 Now, let’s jump right into the first step!

 Before we get into actual coding, let’s first take a look at some general information on what web development is: how websites work, the difference between front and back-end, and using a code editor.

 How do websites work?